Editor-in-Chief: Panxin Zhong

-Helga is a second-year PhD student at Western University.
+Helga is a PhD student at Western University.
 She earned her first Bachelor’s degree in German Language and Literature at the same institution and went on to earn a Master’s degree in Medieval Studies at the University of Toronto.
 More recently, she returned to Western to earn a second Bachelor’s degree in Visual Arts.
 Fascinated with all things medieval, she is studying the scientific writings of the twelfth century abbess, Saint Hildegard of Bingen.
 She is an inveterate language junkie, and knows nine languages, five of them dead.
 Helga lives in a wilderness in the middle of the city with her husband, four children, and two cats.

 Reviews Editor: Busra Copuroglu

-Busra Copuroglu is a first year PhD student in Comparative Literature at Western University.
+Busra Copuroglu is a third-year PhD student in Comparative Literature at Western University.
 She completed her BA in French Language and Literature at Istanbul University and her MA at Yeditepe Istanbul in Istanbul.
 She completed her MA thesis exploring the relationship between city and nostalgia in the works of Mircea Cărtărescu, Milan Kundera and Orhan Pamuk.
 Her research interests include the modern Turkish and European novel, critical theory, modernism(s), nostalgia and phenomenology with a focus on the phenomenology of space.
 Aside from academia she worked in the Turkish art industry as executive assistant where she represented artists, organizing the PR of their exhibitions and the sale of their works.
 She also worked as a free-lance contributor to various art magazines, publishing her interviews in both national and international magazines.
 As a personal project, she completed a screenwriting workshop at the New York Film Academy.
 She also enjoys binge-watching TV series and movies.